-This article was last updated Sep 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 05, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Popular members-only warehouse Sam’s Club is known for selling everything from bulk rolls of toilet paper to jumbo packs of food items.
 If you’re a regular shopper there, you may want to have the Sam's Club® Mastercard® in your wallet.